How to Manage Your Social Media Amidst COVID-19?

 It could be quotes, words of encouragement, or product images that you should keep sharing on social media.
 Your followers spend a lot more time on it, and you want to stay connected to them.

-If you are unable to sell your products or services at this time, focus on ideas that reflect with your brand values instead.
+If you are unable to sell your products or services at this time, focus on ideas that reflect your brand values instead.

 How you word your captions is crucial now to an extent that your audience will recognize your intentions through them.